square/microsite/_pages/mobile-interview-project.md

  * Q) **What programming languages can I use?**

 Please utilize Java or Kotlin for Android, or Objective-C or Swift for iOS.
-For iOS, if you need to drop down to CoreFoundation, Accelerate, etc, C is fine too (but you shouldn’t need to).

 Do not feel pressured or required to use Swift or Kotlin if you’ve primarily worked in Objective-C or Java in the past – use whatever you’re most comfortable with!
-For context, Block still has plenty of Objective-C and Java, and will for some time.
+For context, Square still has plenty of Objective-C and Java, and will for some time.

-Please do not utilize cross-platform SDKs such as React Native, Flutter, Phonegap, Cordova, etc. We do not utilize these at Block.
+For this project, please do not utilize cross-platform SDKs such as React Native, Flutter, Phonegap, Cordova, etc.

- * Q) **Can I use 3rd party frameworks?**
+ * Q) **Can I use 3rd party frameworks and libraries?**

-Sure – feel free to use any “no brainer” frameworks you’d usually pull into an app such as RxJava, RxSwift, etc. However, since this is a relatively simple application, you shouldn’t need many external dependencies (in general, Block avoids depending on too many external dependencies).
+Sure – feel free to use frameworks and libraries you’d consider essential in your application development process.
+These might include your preferred frameworks and libraries for handling dependency injection, network requests, JSON deserialization, etc.

-If you copy in dependencies (versus reference them with a dependency manager), please do note as such in your README.
+If you copy 3rd party framework or library source files into your project, make sure that you attribute them in the relevant section of the README.

-...And of course, using 1st-party frameworks that come with iOS or Android are fine!
+And of course, using 1st-party frameworks that come with iOS or Android are fine!

  * Q) **What build systems & build tooling should I use?**